Stabilizing Rate of Stochastic Control Systems: Problem Formulation

 \end{definition}

-\begin{definition} System (\ref{system}) is said to be open-loop $\ell^2$-exponentially stabilizable in the mean-square sense, if for any initial value $x_0$, there exists $u\in \mathcal{U}$ such that the solution of (\ref{system}) satisfies (\ref{de-ms}). \end{definition}
+\begin{definition} System (\ref{system}) is said to be open-loop $\ell^2$-exponentially stabilizable in the mean-square sense, if for any initial value $x_0\in L^2(\Omega;\mathbb R^n)$, there exists $u\in \mathcal{U}$ such that the solution of (\ref{system}) satisfies (\ref{de-ms}). \end{definition}

-\begin{definition} System (\ref{system}) is said to be closed-loop $\ell^2$-exponentially stabilizable in the mean-square sense, if there exists $u_k=-Kx_k$ with constant matrices $K$, such that for any $x_0$ the closed-loop system of (\ref{system}) is $\ell^2$-exponentially mean-square stable. \end{definition}
+\begin{definition} System (\ref{system}) is said to be closed-loop $\ell^2$-exponentially stabilizable in the mean-square sense, if there exists $u_k=-Kx_k$ with a constant matrix $K$, such that for any $x_0\in L^2(\Omega;\mathbb R^n)$ the closed-loop system of (\ref{system}) is $\ell^2$-exponentially mean-square stable. \end{definition}

-For linear stochastic system \eqref{system}, \cite{NI201565} shows that open-loop $\ell^2$-stabilizable is equivalent to closed-loop $\ell^2$-stabilizable.
+For linear stochastic system \eqref{system}, Proposition~4.1 of \cite{NI201565} shows that open-loop $\ell^2$-stabilizable is equivalent to closed-loop $\ell^2$-stabilizable.
 Hence, the open-loop $\ell^2$-stabilizability and the closed-loop $\ell^2$-stabilizability will be both called $\ell^2$-stabilizability.
 Inspired by the work of~\cite{Hu17}, where the concept of the \emph{optimal stabilizing rate} is introduced for deterministic switched systems, we extend this concept to the stochastic systems with multiplicative noise.
 This motivates the following definitions.

 \begin{definition} For each admissible control policy $u\in\mathcal U$, its \emph{mean-square stabilizing rate} is defined as